lorecchia/convex/docs/index.md

 We will not accept late submissions and we will not grant extensions.
 To offset this policy, when computing your homework grade, we will automatically drop the lowest 2 homework scores.
 However, we strongly recommend putting your best effort in every homework, as they provide the best preparation for the exams.
 As you likely already know, assignments requiring substantial creativity can take more time than you expect, so plan to finish a day early.

-__Regrading Procedure__: If, after reviewing the posted solutions, you still believe a portion of your homework was graded in error, you may request a regrade via Gradescope or via email.
-Please write, on a PostIt, the problem number and a brief description of the error.
+__Regrading Procedure__: If, after reviewing the posted solutions, you still believe a portion of your homework was graded in error, you may request a regrade via Gradescope.
 Note that when we regrade a problem, your score may go up or down.

 __Attendance__: It is expected that you will attend lecture for this course.
 We ask that you please arrive to all classes on time, since it is disruptive to have students flowing in throughout the class period.
 When students are at a borderline between grades, we will factor in attendance and participation before making a final determination.